Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Further examples

 Regarding the case of a graph $\Gamma$, the inductive proof of Theorem~\ref{thm:torically_combinatorial} in \S\ref{ss:proof_torically_combinatorial} readily translates into a recursive algorithm for computing $W_\Gamma^\pm(X,T)$.
 For the base case, combine Proposition~\ref{prop:Adj_solitary} and Proposition~\ref{prop:combinatorial_module_uniformity} with \cite[\S 3]{topzeta} and \cite[\S 6]{padzeta} as above.

 Based on the steps just outlined, the first author's software package \textsf{Zeta}~\cite{Zeta} for the computer algebra system SageMath~\cite{SageMath} includes implementations of algorithms for computing the rational functions $W_\Eta(X,T)$ and $W_\Gamma^\pm(X,T)$ in Theorem~\ref{thm:graph_uniformity}.
 In practice, these algorithms often substantially outperform the previously existing functionality for computing ask zeta functions based on \cite{ask} that is available in \textsf{Zeta}; note, however, that the present algorithms are only applicable in the context of ask zeta functions associated with graphs and hypergraphs.
-We used them, for instance, to compute the rational functions $W_\Gamma^-(X,T)$ for all simple graphs on at most seven vertices.

-In the remainder of this section, we record a number of explicit examples of the functions $W_\Eta(X,T)$ and $W_\Gamma^\pm(X,T)$ computed with the help of \textsf{Zeta}.
+In the remainder of this section, we record a number of explicit examples of the rational functions $W_\Gamma^\pm(X,T)$ computed with the help of \textsf{Zeta}.
+For a list covering all 1252 (non-empty) simple graphs on at most seven vertices (up to isomorphism), see \cite{cico-db}.